goodyduru/goodyduru.github.io/_drafts/2023-10-05-ipc-unix-signals.md

     run()
 ```

 This one handles 2 signals, `SIGUSR2` and `SIGQUIT`.
-Each signal has its handler function.
+Each of these signals has its handler function.
 On receiving a `SIGUSR2` signal, the process prints out a statement and sends a `SIGUSR` signal.
 When it receives the `SIGQUIT` signal, the process sets the boolean variable `should_end` to True.
 This will end the infinite loop and ensure our program exits.

 It is possible to have one handler function for several signals.
 We can handle each signal differently based on the value of the `signum`.

 You'll notice that both programs set the pid parameter of `os.kill` to 0.
 This works because both processes run in the same process group.
-Here's the shell script that is used to run the processes
+Here's the shell script that is used to run the processes:

 ```sh
     trap "" USR1 USR2 QUIT